Former Bolivian leader Morales ready to stand aside in new elections

 “For the sake of democracy, if they don’t want me to take part, I have no problem not taking part in new elections,” Morales told Reuters in an interview in Mexico City.
 “I just wonder why there is so much fear of Evo,” he added.

 Morales resigned under pressure on Sunday after weeks of protests and violence following an Oct.
-20 election that awarded an outright win to him but was tarnished by widespread allegations of fraud.
-He then accepted asylum in Mexico.
+20 election that awarded an outright victory to him but was tarnished by widespread allegations of voting fraud.

+He then accepted an offer of asylum from the Mexican government, which sent a plane to bring him to Mexico City.

 Bolivian interim President Jeanine Anez, who took over on Tuesday after a spate of resignations, has said she wants to mend bridges with Morales’ Movement for Socialism (MAS) party.